jverkovic/ascii-code-challenge/README.md

 - Find the position of character `@`
 - Follow the path, stop when character `x` is reached

-## Code Challenge
+# Code Challenge

 Write a piece of code that takes ASCII map as an input and outputs the collected letters and the list of characters of the travelled path.

 - Input:
     - ASCII map (hard-coded, in a file, copied from a magic scroll - your choice)
 - Output:
     - Collected letters
     - Path as characters

 # Solution
 Java Application with Gradle Framework

 # Running
-Program accept a list of pair arguments (map input and rsult) with path of
+Program accept a arguments (map input) with path of
 ```
 ${project.dir}/input/${argument}
 ```